 In grade one, the goal is to foster a love of reading.
-Through whole group lessons and individual guided reading instruction, students explore concepts and participate in activities to help them become confident, independent readers.
+Through whole group lessons, small group work, and individual guided reading instruction, students explore concepts and participate in activities to help them become confident, independent readers.
 They learn basic phonetic rules and how to recognize and spell many high-frequency words.
 After each lesson, students practice new skills and review previously learned skills as they move into the individual guided reading segment of the program.
 Students read daily from their independent book bags, which contain literature at each child’s designated reading level.
 Within these levels, students choose from a wide variety of fiction, nonfiction and poetry selections.
-Teachers meet regularly with each student to monitor progress, focusing on fluency, applying reading strategies, comprehension, word attack skills, and vocabulary development.
+Reading teachers meet regularly with each student to monitor progress, focusing on fluency, applying reading strategies, comprehension, word attack skills, and vocabulary development.
 At the conclusion of each conference, the teacher sets a new individual goal and directs the student to complete a response sheet about one of the books.
 These response sheets include comprehension assignments, character studies, and chapter summaries.